pullreports/pullreports-quick-start/README.md

 The applications demonstrate how to embed Pull Reports into three different web frameworks:

 1. JEE: The `jee` sub-project is a Java EE application which demonstrates how to embed Pull Reports into a JEE servlet container without any additional deployment framework.
-1. Grails: The `grails` sub-project is a [Grails 3](https://grails.org) application.
+1. Grails: The `grails` sub-project embeds Pull Reports into a [Grails 3](https://grails.org) application.
-1. Spring Boot: The `spring-boot` sub-project is a [Spring Boot](https://projects.spring.io/spring-boot/) application.
+1. Spring Boot: The `spring-boot` sub-project embeds Pull Reports into a [Spring Boot](https://projects.spring.io/spring-boot/) application.

 The `database` sub-project contains tasks and configuration to start a local, [H2](http://www.h2database.com) database to support all three application sub-projects.